viralp2020/AWS-Terraform-autoscaling-app/README.md

-Terraform Infrastructure as Code for AWS
+Terraform Infrastructure as Code for AWS.
 This repository contains Terraform scripts to provision infrastructure on AWS including VPC, subnets, security groups, load balancer, autoscaling group, and more.

 Table of Contents